Sheriff: 1 dead, 13 injured in shooting at vigil in Texas

-One person was killed and at least 13 others were injured Sunday night in a drive-by shooting during a candlelight vigil near Houston, a sheriff said.
+BAYTOWN, Texas (AP) — One person was killed and at least 13 others were injured Sunday evening in a drive-by shooting during a candlelight vigil near Houston, a sheriff said.

-Harris County Sheriff Ed Gonzalez said the shooting happened around 6:40 p.m. when about 50 people were gathered for a celebration of life near North Market Loop in Baytown, about 25 miles west of Houston.
+Harris County Sheriff Ed Gonzalez said the shooting happened around 6:40 p.m. when about 50 people were gathered for a celebration of life in Baytown, about 25 miles (40 kilometers) west of Houston.

 “Right as they were releasing the balloons up into the air was when the vehicle came,” he said.
 “Almost at that exact time is when they opened fire into a crowd.”

-One of the wounded was taken to a hospital by helicopter, Gonzalez said.
+Three of the wounded were taken to hospitals by helicopter, Gonzalez said.
 One of the injured was believed to be a young child, he said.

-Gonzalez said it was too early to know whether the shooting may be gang-related.
+Officers were later called to the medical center in Baytown where some of the wounded were taken because a “disturbance” erupted there, Gonzalez said.

-“Those bullets don’t have eyes or anything, so it just puts everybody at risk,” Gonzalez said.
+Authorities did not immediately provide a description of the shooting suspect, and no arrests were announced.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.